henrik392/youtube-voice-go/README.md

 ## License

 This project is for educational and personal use.
-Please respect content creators' rights and ElevenLabs' terms of service.
+Please respect content creators' rights and fal.ai's terms of service.